jlapeyre/Symata.jl/README.md

 ```

 When `f` is encountered as the head of an expression, a list of such rules is
 tried.
-The first that succeeds makes the transformtion and that round of evaluation
+The first that succeeds makes the transformation and that round of evaluation
 is done.
 You should also be able to  associate automatic rules with `f` like this
 `g(f(x_)) ^= x^2`.
 But, this is not done yet.

 You can see the evaluation sequence in `loopmeval` and `meval` in the code.

-**** Parsing
+#### Parsing

 I use the Julia parser and reinterpret the results.
 Maybe there is an elegant enough
 way to get everything you need this way.
 But, probably copying and altering the